-My research explores issues related to mental health and violence affecting young people in low- and middle-income countries (LMICs).
-In particular, I focus on implementation research, exploring how programmes and policies operate in practice.
+My research focuses on issues related to programme implementation, mental health and violence affecting young people in low- and middle-income countries (LMICs).

 Previously, I worked at RAND Europe, setting up and conducting evaluations of school-based programmes, and at the University of Cambridge, looking at risk factor for violence among young people in LMICs.
 I also hold degrees from the University of Oxford (MPhil in Evidence Based Social Intervention, with distinction) and the American University in Bulgaria (BA in Political Science and International Relations; Journalism and Mass Communications).